sciZer0/newdiscoveries/c/README.md

 Non-Target Work is any Work that isn't the target for Organism but is unavoidable for Organism to be doing while doing Target Work-- meaning is additional but unavoidable.

-Target Work of Organism is the "outside" Work of Organism in relation of some "outside" object.

-Non-Target Work is the "inside" Work of Organism that Organism must unavoidably be doing inside itself while doing Target Work.

 For example, for an Electric Motor (as an example of Organism):

 * Target Work for Organism is to be pushing the shaft.